Key (character): Fictional character biography

 The Key debuted in Justice League of America #41 (December 1965).
 The unidentified man known as the Key develops mind-expanding "psycho-chemicals" that activate his 10 senses.
 Assisted by henchmen known as "Key-Men" and a "key blaster" gun, the Key has several failed run-ins with the Justice League of America (JLA).
 The Key first drugs the Leaguers, which not only causes them to disband the Justice League, but also physically blinds them to the existence of the Key and his Key-Men.
 The Key fails to take into account Hawkman's sidekick, Hawkgirl, who frees him from the drug's effects.
 They free the other Leaguers, and the Key is imprisoned.

 The Key returns three years later.
 During his last attack on the League, he left a subconscious command in their minds that would not allow them to leave the League's headquarters for one hour.
 At the end of that time, each Leaguer would turn on another and kill him or her.
 Superman defeats the Key by going back in time and sending his un-hypnotized self forward in time.
 He defeats each Leaguer in turn, and then imprisons the Key in the Fortress of Solitude in suspended animation.

 The Key appeared to die six years later.
 He wires an entire city block of St. Louis, Missouri, with bombs, forcing the Justice League to pass through a series of traps to reach the device which will stop the detonation.
 The Key reveals that he was freed by a judge who found Superman's actions an unconstitutional use of cruel and unusual punishment.
-Incarcerated in a regular prison, he learns the psychoactive drugs he has taken have left him mere months to live.
+Incarcerated in a regular prison, he learns the psychoactive drugs he has taken have left him terminally ill.
 Released on humanitarian grounds, he attempts to destroy the League.
 The Phantom Stranger impersonates one of the Key-Men, helping to save the League.
-Green Lantern John Stewart uses his power ring to drive the explosive force of the bombs down into the ground, and the Key escapes at the last moment.
+Green Lantern John Stewart drives the explosive force of the bombs down into the ground, and the Key escapes at the last moment.